-<aside> 👋 Communication at Remote At Remote we lean heavily into asynchronous communication.
-This page should help to provide context as to how we communicate at Remote.
-We should lean heavily into our values, as well as our DEI principles.
+At Remote our main form of communication is asynchronous communication.
+We also use loom and zoom recordings to share communication with each other and limit meetings, when communication can be shared async and we were able to solve a problem before a call/ meeting.
+We always use our values, as well as our DEI principles when we communicate and engage each other daily.
 We encourage everyone at Remote, regardless of who and how you are communicating to utilise these guidelines to create effective and inclusive daily communication.

 When in doubt, always refer back to Remote’s values when communicating with others.

 🚫 Remote has a zero-tolerance policy regarding our standards as described above.

 Use Coordinated Universal Timezones(UTC) as the format for scheduling events and estimated delivery dates.
 This makes sense for anyone at any time of the day regardless of the timezone.